family smiling at sink

 What Types of Fuel Do Water Heaters Use?

-First, find out what type of fuel source is in the home.
-Here are the differences between electric, gas/propane and hybrid fuel types.
+Start by identifying the type of fuel source available in your home.
+Here's a breakdown of the differences between electric, gas/propane, and hybrid options.

 Electric Water Heaters